PHOTO: Dan Carey (top, center) as part of state champion 1967 Hastings Raiders.

 Carey told a story that while he was playing in the Mets' organization, several pitchers were boasting about their hitting prowess.
 Dan asked Whitey if he remembered his St. Paul smash, and Herzog reportedly told the players: "That was one of the hardest hit baseballs I've ever seen."

 Carey served in the National Guard during his Mets and college days.
-Johnson recalled that his baseball velocity became a distraction at the base.
+Johnson recalled that his baseball velocity became a distraction at the military base.
 Johnson said that one of Carey's 90-mile hour fastballs sailed through a wire fence and clipped a fellow soldier in the midsection.
-Two other soldiers incurred freak injuries that week while trying to catch his fastball and needed medical treatment.
-As Johnson recalls, an angry Guard leader said, "Carey, if you keep this up you're going to kill more of us than the enemy."
+Two other soldiers needed medical treatment due to freak injuries that week while trying to catch his fastball.
+As Johnson recalls, an angry Guard leader said, "Carey, if you keep this up, you're going to kill more of us than the enemy."

 Carey spent parts of seven years in the New York Mets' organization, included stops in Virginia, California, Florida and Tennessee with Mets' teams at Marion, Visalia, Pompano Beach and Memphis, respectively.
 He advanced as far as Class AA with a short stint at Memphis.

 When he played at Visalia, ex-Cincinnati infielder and future Mets skipper Roy McMillan was his manager.
 Teammate Jerry Morales was a young outfielder who went on to a long career in the big leagues.